-- What did you find most interesting in the readings? - What did you have trouble understanding in the readings? - What are lingering questions in your mind after completing the readings? - Is there a news article, YouTube clip, podcast, or other media you can share that relates to the readings? - Is there a concept you learned in different course that helped you better understand the readings?
+- What did you find most interesting in the readings? - What did you have trouble understanding in the readings? - What are lingering questions in your mind after completing the readings? - Is there a news article, YouTube clip, podcast, or other media you can share that relates to the readings? - Is there a concept you learned about in another course that helped you better understand the readings?

 Each post is worth 1% (pass/fail) up to a maximum of 10%.
 You may post multiple times per week, but you will only get credit for one post.
-To get credit for your post, you must submit before that week's class: Wednesdays at 10am.
+To get credit for your post, you must submit your post by Thursday, 12 noon.
+This is to allow me time to read the posts before our class meetings on Fridays and integrate your questions and comments into the seminar.
 You will not be able to get credit for late posts.